YuriyVaslyuk/home-lab/metasploit-notes.md

 ./shell.elf &

 This triggers the connection back to my listener.
 The & keeps it running in the background.
-I had to use it, for some reason in kept kicking me out without it.
+I had to use it, for some reason it kept kicking me out without it.
 I now have a Meterpreter session - full control.

 ---